There are many reasons why your AC system freezes up.

 How long your equipment has been working and the location of the leak determine whether you should repair or replace your AC system.

 Dirty evaporator coil—As time passes, the evaporator coil gets dirty and causes troubles resembling a clogged filter.
 You’ll gradually get lower airflow until your unit freezes or quits cooling.
 You’ll need to contact Pardee Service Experts to fix the problem.

 Malfunctioning blower motor or relay—A blower motor working at an incorrect speed or not working at all can cause freezing.
 It might also be intermittent, running at top speed and slowing down after it gets too hot.
 Or a relay can force it to work one time and not the following time.
 In either situation, you will need to get in touch with Pardee Service Experts to repair the trouble.

-Requesting annual AC maintenance or heat pump maintenance may help you avoid this malfunction.
+Requesting annual AC maintenance may help you avoid this malfunction.
 Our techs will meticulously check and clean your unit, which often allows us to locate minor problems before they cause large troubles.